kislerdm/color_theory_app/README.md

 #### API Service

-Backend has the interface, API to communicate with other services (fronted service in our case) with a set of end-points.
+Backend has the interface(s) to communicate with other services (fronted service in our case) with a set of end-points.

 ```
 backend